About the Assiniboine Park Conservancy

 About Assiniboine Park

-For over a century, Assiniboine Park has served Winnipeg as a hub of year-round activity, a joyful gathering place, and a natural oasis that allows visitors to reconnect with nature and each other.
+For over a century, Assiniboine Park has served Winnipeg as a hub of year-round activity, a joyful gathering place, and a natural oasis where visitors can connect with nature and each other.

-The Park is home to popular attractions like the English Garden, The Pavilion, and the Leo Mol Sculpture Garden.
+The Park is home to popular attractions like the Assiniboine Park Zoo and The Leaf.
 Winding trails, wide open green spaces, and breathtaking gardens encourage people to get outdoors and be active.
-Educational programs, free outdoor entertainment at the Lyric Theatre, public art galleries, unique event venues, and a great variety of events and activities provide amazing opportunities for learning, celebration and recreation.
+Educational programs, free outdoor entertainment at the Lyric Theatre, public art galleries, unique event venues, and a great variety of events and activities provide amazing opportunities for learning, celebration, and recreation year-round.

 With attractions that blend the best of physical activity, sight-seeing, dining and nature into one unforgettable experience, Assiniboine Park is the perfect place to relax and play in every season.